-In the "Execute" area of PPM, the portfolio approved in the "Decide" area will be implemented.
+In the "Execute" area of Lean PPM™, what the portfolio approved in the "Decide" area will be implemented.

-The approved project portfolio is executed by the selected resources (project teams).
+The approved project portfolio is executed by the selected resources (people or project teams).
 Project managers keep track of the respective project status.
-During the execution, questions and problems inevitably arise that need to be solved.
+During execution, questions and problems inevitably arise that need to be solved.
 This happens in several stages.
 First by the project managers and resource managers involved in the Resource Conflict Resolution meeting.
-What is not resolved there is then a topic for members of the Project Steering Committee.
-Any issue that is still unresolved, the Portfolio Coordinator brings to the next Portfolio Board Meeting.
+What is not resolved are topics for members of the Execution Steering Committee.
+Any issue that is still unresolved is brought to the next Portfolio Board Meeting by the Portfolio Coordinator.

 Implementation with Meisterplan

-Particularly when executing projects, it becomes clear that project portfolio management only works when resource management is a constant part of the process.
+It’s clear when executing projects that project portfolio management only works when resource management is a constant part of the process.
 With Meisterplan, all involved not only see the projects, but also the resulting resource utilization.

 Solving Resource Conflicts

 The longer resource conflicts remain unresolved, the longer portfolio implementation is inefficient.
-The local solution "on site" is supported by the explicit representation of the utilization in Meisterplan by histogram.
-Thus, the project leaders concerned can independently seek a solution or do so with the portfolio coordinator as moderator by setting up a Resource Conflict Resolution meeting.
+Because resource utilization and conflicts are clearly shown in Meisterplan, the project leaders and resource managers involved can independently seek a solution or do so with the portfolio coordinator as moderator by setting up a Resource Conflict Resolution meeting.

-Step 1: Open the sub-portfolio affected by the conflict in Meisterplan.
+Step 1: Open the sub-portfolio with the resource conflict in Meisterplan.

-Step 2: Identify the conflict and analyze the utilization of the affected resources.
+Step 2: Identify the resource conflict and analyze the utilization of the affected resources.

-Here, the resource view also displays non-portfolio projects, so that you don't lose sight of the overall picture.
+Here, the Portfolio Designer view also displays non-portfolio projects and corresponding allocations of selected portfolio resources to give you a view of the overall picture.

 Figure: In the Resource Conflict Resolution meeting, resource utilizations are analyzed – including non-portfolio projects.

-Step 5: If necessary, inform the Portfolio Coordinator about issues that cannot be resolved.
-These will then be addressed in the Project Steering Committee meeting.
+Step 5: If necessary, inform the Portfolio Coordinator in the comments about issues that cannot be resolved.
+These will then be addressed in the Execution Steering Committee meeting.

 By using the Resource Conflict Resolution meeting, most resource conflicts can be resolved without the involvement of other decision-makers.

-Thanks to the multi-stage conflict resolution meetings in the "Execute" area of PPM, the portfolio coordinator only addresses the necessary topics with board members during the portfolio board meeting.
+Thanks to the multi-stage conflict resolution meetings in the "Execute" area of Lean PPM™, the portfolio coordinator only addresses the necessary topics with board members during the portfolio board meeting.